OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ## Public certificate management

-To finish configuring our infrastructure we will enable HTTPS access via our load balancers.
+To finish configuring our infrastructure, we will enable HTTPS access via our load balancers.
 We can edit the Apache web server virtual host configuration to enable SSL and point to the keys and certificates we have obtained for our domain.

 ### Obtain a certificate

-For this post, I have obtained a Let's Encrypt certificate, generated through our DNS provider.
-The exact process for generating HTTPS certificates is not something we'll look at here, but you can refer to your DNS or certificate provider for specific instructions.
+For this post, I have obtained a Let’s Encrypt certificate, generated through our DNS provider.
+The exact process for generating HTTPS certificates is not something we’ll look at here, but you can refer to your DNS or certificate provider for specific instructions.

 In the screenshot below, you can see the various options available for downloading the certificate.
 Note, while instructions and downloads are provided for Apache, we are downloading the PFX file provided under the instructions for IIS.
 PFX files contain the public certificate, private key, and certificate chain in a single file.
 We need this single file to upload the certificate to Octopus.
 Here we download the PFX file for the `octopus.tech` domain: